Name

 Wartime Service

-The Commonwealth War Graves Commission only record one F.A.
+The Commonwealth War Graves Commission record F.A.
 Darton and he held the Regimental number 175320 in the 3rd Battalion of the Canadian Infantry (Central Ontario Regiment), having enlisted in Niagara, Ottawa, Canada.
 This unit came from Toronto and at the time of his death was part of the 1st Brigade, 1st Canadian Division of the Reserve Army.
-No connection with Hitchin has been established and he could not be identified on the Medal Rolls.

 On the 8th October 1916 the 3rd Battalion was at the extreme left of the attack on the Le Transloy ridges.
 The Canadians were positioned near Destremont Farm approximately half a mile east of Martinpuich, south-south-west of Bapaume in the Somme Sector.
 The area was a mass of grey slime and water pools from the incessant rain.

-He has no known grave and is remembered on the Vimy Memorial to the Missing in the Pas de Calais in France.
+He was reported as missing and then killed in action has no known grave and is remembered on the Vimy Memorial to the Missing in the Pas de Calais in France.
+The explanation for this appears in the Candian documents: “Previously reported missing, now killed in action”.”
+Information is available that he was blown to pieces by an enemy shell.”

 Additional Information